Blogger Defamation: Help! I Can’t Afford A Lawyer!

-According to the Media Law Resource Center in New York, over the past several years courts have handed down $17.4 million in blogger defamation trial awards.
-So it’s no wonder we here at Kelly Warner Law are often asked, “I’m being sued for blogger defamation, but I don’t have the money to defend myself.
+According to the Media Law Resource Center, courts have handed down $17.4 to plaintiffs defamed by bloggers, over the past several years.
+As a blogger, you may be thinking: “I’m being sued for blogger defamation, but I don’t have the money to defend myself.
 Do I have options?”
-So without further ado, let’s get to the answer.
+Let’s discuss.

 Represent Yourself In A Blogger Defamation Case

 When you represent yourself, it’s not a bad idea to consult an attorney before heading into court.
 An hour consultation won’t break the bank, and it could save you from losing over a simple error.

 Check If Your Insurance Covers Legal Fees

 Believe it or not, some insurance policies cover lawyers’ fees.
 Typically, standard homeowner’s insurance packages don’t cover blogger defamation lawsuit costs, but “excess liability” packages often do.

 Additionally, some insurance providers will cover legal costs via homeowner’s insurance if the insured party pays an additional $200 to $350 annually.
 Check with your provider to see if it offers such a deal.

 Another caveat enforced by some insurance companies: No coverage for intentional acts or business websites.

 Many bloggers procure affordable legal insurance through blogging associations.
 If you belong to one, inquire.
 If you don’t belong to one, consider doing so.

 You May Be Able To Afford Legal Counsel